ericoporto/ags-choco-pkg/README.md

     cd ags-choco-pkg
     choco pack
     choco install ags -s .,chocolatey

+If you are building on your PC or you want to use a specific version, you can specify a version adding `--version VERSIONNUMBER` to the command above.

 To uninstall, on the same dir, just type

     choco uninstall ags -s .

+## Pushing a package to chocolatey

+The text below is so I can remember how to do this.

+choco apikey --key YOURAPIKEYHERE --source https://push.chocolatey.org/ choco push ags*.nupkg --source https://push.chocolatey.org/